fr4iser90/NCC-HackathonManager/docs/setup/ci-cd.md

 # CI/CD Setup

-All CI/CD pipelines should use the Nix shell environment to ensure consistent builds and tests.
+All CI/CD pipelines use the Nix shell environment to ensure consistent builds and tests.

 ## Example (GitHub Actions)